owneraio/finp2p-tezos-adapter/specs/plan.md

 contained in the FA2, including the ledger, etc. should be done beforehand, either manually or by the FinP2P Tezos adapter).

+This entry point should also allow an administrator to add a new asset for an external FA2 token that is already deployed on chain (see [scenario External FA2s](external-fa2s)).

 ## Authorization contract

 The authorization contract acts as an indirection point for the FA2 contracts to